tyler-rand/console_game/README.md

 # Gameplay

-Follow the prompts to create a character and password, then type 'map' followed by a map name to load a map.
+Follow the prompts to create a character and password, then type `map` followed by a map name to load a map.

 `WASD` keys are used to move up/left/right/down, with `C` exiting the map view.